Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Discussion

-Throughout this paper, we have focused on binary exposure mappings for $(S_i, H_i)$, which leads to a finite number of exposure environments.
+There are several future directions to explore.
+First, beyond the nonparametric inverse propensity score weighting estimators developed in Section~\ref{sec::estimation}, it is also natural to consider regression-assisted approaches that partially pool information across exposure configurations.
+Because our estimands involve eight possible $(a,s,h)$ combinations, some cells may be sparsely populated in the real data.
+An unsaturated regression that restricts the three-way interaction and some two-way interactions among $(A_i,S_i,H_i)$ is of interest as a model-assisted perspective.
+The idea connects directly to the model-assisted framework of \citet{zhao2022reconciling} and to classical analyses of $2^3$ factorial designs.
+We leave it for future work.
+Second, throughout this paper, we have focused on binary exposure mappings for $(S_i, H_i)$, which leads to a finite number of exposure environments.
 This setting is conceptually simple and allows for nonparametric identification of all relevant average potential outcomes.
 The framework can be extended to categorical exposure mappings by defining additional exposure levels, for example, low/medium/high proportions of treated neighboring villages.
 However, the number of exposure cells grows quickly with the number of categories, and the corresponding number of average potential outcomes increases combinatorially.
 A more challenging extension involves allowing $(S_i, H_i)$ to take continuous values, such as the exact proportion of treated neighbors within and outside the sublocation.
-In this case, the object of interest becomes an exposure-response function $(s,h) \mapsto \bar Y(a,s,h)$, and recovering it requires either nonparametric methods or additional model structure.
+In this case, the object of interest becomes an exposure-response function $(a, s,h) \mapsto \bar Y(a,s,h)$, and recovering it requires either nonparametric methods or additional model structure.
 A fully nonparametric approach would require smoothing or kernel methods over a two-dimensional continuous exposure space, which may suffer from the curse of dimensionality and require a large sample size for stable estimation \citep{kennedy2017non}.
 Alternatively, one may impose parametric or semiparametric assumptions on the exposure–response relationship to obtain more stable inference at the cost of additional modeling assumptions.
+Third, in our real data analysis, we implemented an intuitive covariate‐adjustment strategy, analogous to Lin’s estimator \citep{lin2013agnostic} in the no‐interference setting, but without a formal justification for variance reduction under interference.
+Recent studies have begun to explore covariate adjustment under various settings with interference \citep{gao2025causal, lu2025design, chang2023design}.
+A natural direction for future research is to develop a rigorous model‐assisted covariate adjustment framework for interference settings, together with provable guarantees on efficiency gains.
+We leave it for future work.